rapha-pro/Leetcode/Blind 75/49. Group Anagrams/README.md

 - ### Time: __O(m * n)__
   - `O(m * n * 26)`.
 For every string in `strs (m)`, we loop through each letters of the string (`n`), and create an array of size `26`.
-  - since for any input, the string of the array is constant (26), it is not included in the time complexity
+  - since for any input, the array of the string is constant (26), it is not included in the time complexity
 - ### Space: __O(m * n)__
-  - O(m * n) space complexity represents the total number of characters stored across all input strings in the worst case
+  - O(m * n) space complexity represents the total `number of characters stored` across *all input strings* in the worst case
   - In the worst case, we will need a dictionary with `m` arrays, each of length `26` = `26m`
   - But, the map itself holds n entries → `O(m) keys + O(m) lists`.
   - `m` strings, each of length up to `n`, stored in lists.